CanPixel/aether/README.md

 ### AiR Automatic Information Renderer

-AiR is the final Markdown export funnel for Æther research.
+AiR is the final Markdown export funnel for ÆTHER research.
 It prepares local context, previews coverage, renders one dossier, and lets the user open or reveal the file immediately.

 AiR supports these lens types: